 |Title:||Head Football Coach|

-John Sala enters his sixth season as the head football coach of the Hurricanes.
-In 2012, the Hurricanes posted a 6-3 mark and accepted the program’s first-ever bowl invitation.
-Last season the Hurricanes were ranked as high as #8 in the NJCAA and finished ranked #18 in the final regular season poll.
-As a second-season member of the Northeast Football Conference, the Hurricanes placed 11 players on the 2012 All-Conference team.
+In 2014, John Sala enters his seventh season as the head football coach of the Hurricanes.
+In 2012, the Hurricanes accepted the program’s first-ever bowl invitation.
+During the 2013 season, the Hurricanes were ranked as high as #8 in the NJCAA.
+As a third-season member of the Northeast Football Conference, the Hurricanes placed 11 players on the 2013 All-Conference team.
+In addition, nine Hurricanes were honored as Academic All-Conference – including the conference’s top overall academic performer, Sean Campbell, boasting a 3.85 GPA.

-Coach Sala has coached college football for the past 17 seasons, the last 11 as a head coach.
-His overall record as a head coach is 58-47 (.552) and he has coached 17 NCAA or NJCAA All-Americans, as well as over 250 players that have moved on to further their careers at four-year scholarship institutions.
+Coach Sala has coached college football for the past 18 seasons, the last 12 as a head coach.
+His overall record as a head coach is 63-51 (.553) and he has coached 17 NCAA or NJCAA All-Americans, as well as hundreds of players that have moved on to further their careers at four-year scholarship institutions.
 Sala has also produced several players that have moved on to play professional football.

 Prior to Louisburg, Coach Sala spent seven seasons at Ellsworth Community College in Iowa Falls, Iowa.
 In 2001, he was hired as the team’s offensive coordinator and was promoted to head football coach of the Panthers in 2002 where he retained his offensive coordinator duties, a role he continues to enjoy.
 During his tenure at Ellsworth, Sala’s teams reached new heights including: three Bowl Championships (2001, 2003 and 2004) and, in 2004, ECC won it’s the first Region XI Football Championship in eleven years.
 Other stops during Coach Sala’s coaching career include: Iowa Central Community College, Kenyon College, Quincy University, and Buena Vista University.